 Writer in Residence Program

-The Woollahra Libraries Writer in Residence program provides an emerging or established writer with studio space, stipend and professional development opportunities for a 4-month period from February 2026.
+The Woollahra Libraries Writer in Residence program provides an emerging or established writer with studio space, stipend and professional development opportunities.

 2026WriterinResidency.jpg